Paid Ski Season in Romania

 You will be based in Brasov, living in a comfortable, central apartment that Oyster rents for you and your fellow instructors.
 You should expect to share a room with at least one other participant.
 You may even be sharing with volunteers on our volunteer programmes in the area, giving you a great and varied social life.

 The apartment is set at the foot of towering Mount Tampa and is just a few minutes walk to the centre of the town and all amenities.
 It is a 20 minute bus ride to Poiana Brasov, and your bus pass is included for the season.
 The apartment provides a comfortable home for you during your stay in Brasov.
 There is wifi available for use, as well as television and books at your disposal.
 The fully equipped kitchen means that you can cook with fellow participants or treat yourself to dinner out in the evening.
 We believe that living in relative comfort is important and should help you unwind when you are working hard in the fresh air all day.

-- Qualify as a ski or snowboard instructor in just two weeks, allowing you to work full time for the rest of the season.
+- Qualify as a ski or snowboard instructor in just two weeks, allowing you to work for a prestigious ski school

 - Live in an up and coming ski resort in the beautiful mountainous area of Transylvania.

 - Get paid to do the snow sport that you love!

 - Live a well-rounded lifestyle – combine ski instructing and après ski with exploring Eastern Europe and volunteering at a local children’s home.